Pulses and Snakes in Ginzburg--Landau Equation: Introduction

-To briefly recapitulate, the numerical results on dissipative solitons \cite{Akhmediev:1,Akhmediev:2} indicate:\\ (a) five new classes of stable amplitude modulated solutions unique to dissipative systems, and\\ (b) interesting bifurcation sequences of these solutions as parameters are varied.

-In addition, a question of great interest \cite{Akhmediev:2} is the effect of the system parameters viz. dispersion/nonlinearity/linear and nonlinear gain and loss/spectral filtering on both the structure and the stability of these new classes of dissipative solitons.
-This last feature was repeatedly mentioned by many speakers in the multi--day session on Dissipative Solitons at the $4^\mathrm{th}$ IMACS Conference on Nonlinear Waves held in Athens, Georgia in April 2005.

-The above then defines the main themes to be explored in this paper.
-We focus on the issues of central interest in the area, i.e., the conditions for the occurrence of the five categories of dissipative solitons, as well the dependence of both their shape and their stability on the nonlinearity, dispersion, linear and nonlinear gain, loss and spectral filtering parameters.

-In the language of the Los Alamos school, the fully spatiotemporal approach followed here may be said to be the ``collective coordinates" formulation.
+In the language of the Los Alamos school, the fully spatiotemporal approach \cite{Nody3} followed here may be said to be the ``collective coordinates" formulation.
 In other words, we consider a pulse or solitary wave at any time as a coherent collective entity (or coordinate).
 This solitary wave is then temporally modulated.
-The spatial approach proposed, and explored, in this paper is the variational method.
-However, the method is very significantly and non--trivially generalized from all earlier applications to deal with our novel classes of dissipative solitary waves.
-We are very grateful to David Kaup, Jianke Yang and Roberto Camassa for discussions on these formulations.
+The main spatial approach proposed, and explored, in this paper is the \underline{variational method}, while the temporal approach is based on solving \underline{numerically} the complicated system of ODEs resulting from the EL equations.
+We would like to particularly cite Kaup and Malomed\rq{}s work \cite{Kaup:1,Kaup:2,Kaup:3,Kaup:4} in constructing regular and embedded solitons of various complicated $\chi^\mathrm{2}-\chi^\mathrm{3}$ systems.
+These were instrumental in focusing our attention on this method, and attempting to extend its use to new classes of dissipative solitons.